How SWIM works (Scala)

 • In Vivaldi go to vivaldi://flags and enable "experimental webassembly".

-Using wasm SWIM recalculates a little faster, although the code has not yet been modified to optimise this, for example gui and console update calls likely slow-down the model loop.
-Later wasm may also help connect with other models / tools written in other languages.
+Using wasm SWIM may recalculate a little faster, although the code has not yet been modified to optimise this, for example gui and console update calls likely slow-down the model loop.

-Links: More about Scala-JS and Scala 3
+Links: More about Scala-JS and Scala 3 and Scala Native.
+Also using Libraries and Mill from LiHaoyi

 Next: Model Doc + Code